-It would be unwise to conclude without locating the lessons learnt from this particular initiative in New Delhi, India within broader debates in the field of gender and development.
-The purpose of this article was not to argue that initiatives like WOW, which adopt features typical of neo-liberal development projects - such as corporate social responsibility contributions and a for-profit component, and that seek to empower smaller numbers of women individually as workers and entrepreneurs - are "better" in any way than organisations like the Self-Employed Women's Association and Working Women's Forum that focus on unionisation, establishment of cooperatives, and other grassroots mobilising strategies in order to create solidarity among much larger groups of women.
-I have written about such large membership organisations extensively, and find them equally compelling.
-The important lesson that emerges from this research and other research conducted in the past on resource-poor women and paid labour in India and elsewhere seems to be that similar social and economic outcomes can be accomplished using both neo-liberal and non-neo-liberal strategies.
+It would be unwise to conclude this article without locating the lessons learned from this particular initiative in New Delhi, India within broader debates in the field of gender and development.
+The purpose of this paper was certainly not to argue that initiatives like WOW, which adopt features typical of neoliberal development projects - such as corporate social responsibility contributions and a for-profit component, and that seek to empower smaller numbers of women individually as workers and entrepreneurs - are "better" in any way than organizations like the Self-Employed Women's Association and Working Women's Forum that focus on unionization, establishment of cooperatives and other grassroots mobilizing strategies in order to create solidarity among much larger groups of women.
+I have studied and written about such large membership organizations extensively, and find them equally compelling.
+The important lesson that emerges from this research and other research conducted in the past on resource-poor women and paid labor in India and elsewhere seems to be that similar social and economic outcomes can be accomplished using both neoliberal and non-neoliberal strategies.
 The two may not be as different and diametrically opposed as they are often made out to be in the development literature, and they certainly do not have to be mutually exclusive.
-Therefore, we should also remain open to the possibility of promoting gender equality and progressive social change within the context of new and hybrid institutional arrangements, such as the one presented in this article.
+Therefore, we should also remain open to the possibility of promoting gender equality and progressive social change within the context of new and hybrid institutional arrangements such as the one presented in this article.